MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day5.md

 # Conditionals, Map &Filter
-in this file, I will show how to write conditional statements using different syntax in addition to some logical operators that are used in conditional statements.
+In this file, I will show how to write conditional statements using different syntax in addition to some logical operators that are used in conditional statements.
 Furthermore, I will introduce some important and useful methods used with arrays such as map, filter, and spread operator.

 ## Conditions
 - ### ``` if ``` & ``` else ``` statements